 Dialed into the internet.
 I am old OK?

 You can mix the seasoning right in the sour cream container but just work slowly.
-If you don’t mind a dirty dish, transfer sour cream to a bigger bowl, add in a packet of seasoning and then spread on your serving platter.
+If you don’t mind a dirty dish, transfer sour cream to a bigger bowl, add a packet of seasoning and then spread on your serving platter.

 I did not add cheese to this recipe, but you certainly can!
 Some crumbled Bleu Cheese or Roquefort would be lovely! (just a bit tangy for my tastes).
 I also like this recipe with a finely grated sharp cheddar.